 A special color code is used for the fourth band tolerance:

 silver ±10%, gold ±5%, red ±2%, brown ±1%.

 If no fourth band is shown the tolerance is ±20%.

 Tolerance may be ignored for almost all circuits because precise resistor values are rarely required.

 Resistor values are often written on circuit diagrams using a code system which avoids using a decimal point because it is easy to miss the small dot.
 Instead the letters R, K and M are used in place of the decimal point.
 To read the code: replace the letter with a decimal point, then multiply the value by 1000 if the letter was K, or 1000000 if the letter was M. The letter R means multiply by 1.

 Calculate how much ohm resister will be required for 1 LED to plug with

-Identify at least 3 resisters ohms with the help of colour Bands.
+Identify at least 3 resisters ohms with the help of color Bands.